-The Bonds are issued and authorized pursuant to the Constitution and general laws of the State, including particularly Texas Government Code, Chapters 1331 and 1371, Texas Government Code, as amended, an election held in the City on May 4, 2019 and by an ordinance adopted by the governing body of the City (the "Ordinance"), which delegated to certain officials of the City the authority to approve the sale of the Bonds through the execution of a pricing certificate (the Ordinance and the pricing certificate constitute the "Bond Ordinance").
+The Bonds are issued pursuant to the Constitution and general laws of the State, including particularly Texas Government Code, Chapter 1207, Texas Government Code, as amended, an election held in the City on October 13, 2020, and by an ordinance passed by the City Council of the City (the "Bond Ordinance").
+In the Bond Ordinance, the City Council delegated to a designated officer of the City authority to complete the sale of the Bonds pursuant to the terms set forth in a pricing certificate.